aristanetworks/anta/docs/cli/debug.md

 ### Example of multiple arguments

-> [!WARNING]
+!!! warning
-> If multiple arguments of the same key are provided, only the last argument value will be kept in the template parameters.
+    If multiple arguments of the same key are provided, only the last argument value will be kept in the template parameters.

 ```bash
 anta -l DEBUG --log-file anta.log debug run-template --template "ping {dst} source {src}" dst "8.8.8.8" src Loopback0 --device DC1-SPINE1